 This is probably the rarest cause of burnt hits, but it’s worth looking into.
 Some juices are particularly high in sugar or VG.
 Those liquids are thicker, so it will take them longer to saturate the wick.
 You really have three options to solve this problem - wait a while longer before taking a hit, choose a different wick, or change to lower sugar/VG juices.
 Vape juices don’t generally display their sugar content, but you can usually tell how sugary it is by the taste.

-There are a few other things that can lead to burnt hits, from dirty coils to defective ones.
+There are a few other things that can lead to burnt hits, from the coil inside being dirty to coils being defective.
 Trying to replace your juice based on the recommendations we just laid out?
-Want to troubleshoot what’s causing those burnt hits?
+Want to troubleshoot what’s causing that nasty burnt taste?
 Come to our Winnipeg vape shop.
 We’ll help you out.